 A Kuma Kuma Kuma Bear Season 2 English dub hasn’t been confirmed yet.

 Kuma Kuma Kuma Bear manga/light novel series compared to the anime

 The anime is based on the Kuma Kuma Kuma Bear light novel book series by author Kumanano and illustrator 029.
 The story began as a free web novel on the Let’s Become a Novelist website, but then Shufu to Seikatsu Sha acquired the rights and began adapting it into light novels starting in May 2015.

 As of September 25, 2020, the light novels were up to Volume 16 already.
 Historically, a new book releases every winter/spring, summer, and fall.
-The Kuma Kuma Kuma Bear Volume 17 release date is scheduled for February 5, 2021, but was delayed until March 26, 2021, and then delayed a second time until April 16, 2021.
+The Kuma Kuma Kuma Bear Volume 17 release date was originally scheduled for February 5, 2021, but was delayed until March 26, 2021, and then delayed a second time until April 16, 2021.